 How Do Small Business Term Loans Work?

 Many business owners use this type of loan to fund the purchase of fixed assets such as equipment or other assets.
-When determining how long to structure a term loan, always factor in the life of the asset.
+When deciding how long to structure a term loan, always factor in the life of the asset.
 If assets depreciate quickly, and you still owe money on the loan, it may cause problems in paying back the loan later in the term.

-For example, let’s say you use a term loan to purchase a used vehicle to deliver products.
+For example, let’s say you use a term loan to buy a used vehicle to deliver products.
 If the loan term is for eight years and the car only lasts six, you’ll be paying off a loan for something that no longer produces economic value.
 This concept is known as being upside down.

 Advantages of Term Loans

-Potential Disadvantages of Term Loans
+Disadvantages of Term Loans

-- Bankers may not be willing to lend at fixed interest rates.
+- Variable Rates: Bankers may not be willing to lend at fixed interest rates.
 Variable rates can cause payments to be out of reach for business owners.
 However, businesses can negotiate caps in the rate.

-As mentioned, banks aren’t usually amenable to funding small businesses.
+As mentioned, banks aren’t usually open to funding small businesses.
 They’ll require both a business and personal credit check.
 In addition, they usually prefer established businesses that have been operational for two years or more.

-Before applying, you’ll need to find out the bank’s revenue requirements.
+Before applying, you’ll need to find out the bank’s annual revenue requirements.
 When speaking to a banker, be sure to understand everything on the term sheet before signing.
 You’ll also need to know whether the rate is fixed or variable, and if the loan is secured or unsecured.
 Usually, for long-term loans, bankers won’t fund unstructured loans due to the risk.

 Share this image on your site:

-Alternatives to Term Loans for Small Businesses
+Conclusion: Consider Term Loans for Your Small Business

 Hopefully, this article has helped you understand term loans.
 Obtaining term loans can be a good option for expanding your business, especially if you’re pursuing growth opportunities.

-Editor’s Note: This post was updated for accuracy and comprehensiveness in February 2021.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in November 2021.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.